Staff

 Executive Director

-Mark has over thirty years of professional experience working with social-profit nongovernmental organizations in leadership positions, including over twenty years as executive director.
+Mark has over thirty years of professional experience working with social-profit nongovernmental organizations in leadership positions, including twenty four years as executive director.
 Before joining New Mexico Wild, Mark’s activities focused on anti-poverty and social justice work, with an emphasis on developing permanent affordable housing for persons experiencing homelessness.
 Mark’s projects earned national recognition for modeling award winning sustainable “green” design.
-Mark subsequently led a national project team providing technical assistance and training to communities on community development.
-He has served on numerous national, regional, and local boards of directors.
+Mark subsequently led a national project team providing technical assistance and training to cities and NGOs on community development.
+He has served on numerous local, regional, and national boards of directors, including serving as Chair of the Board of the DC-based National Low Income Housing Coalition.
+Mark has demonstrated success in strategic planning, organizational development, management, and fundraising and is adept at partnerships and coalition building.
+Since coming to New Mexico Wild in 2013, Mark has been proud to build and lead a growing team that has helped secure numerous new protections for New Mexico’s land, waters, and wildlife.
+Mark earned bachelor’s and master’s degrees in political science from Illinois State University.
+Mark fell in love with New Mexico in 1977 and moved here permanently in 1993.
+He resides in Albuquerque with his wife, Jenny Metzler, and his two sons, Levin, and Jack.
+Email Mark>>

 Tisha Broska